brentmcconnell/brentmcconnell.github.io/_posts/2020-01-14-syslog-loganalytics.md

 Again we have options for supplying values to this file.
 We can either push configuration to this file from the Log Analytics workspace or we can configure the file locally.
 In this particular case I'm going to push the configuration from the UI.
+The nice thing about using this option is that the configuration will be pushed to all the agents connected to this workspace without you having to configure each vm individually.

 If you navigate to your Log Analytics workspace and select __Advanced settings__ in the left navigation you'll be back at the screen we viewed previously for information on how to configure the Linux agents manually.
-If we select __Data__ this time you'll have several data sources available to choose from for collecting data.
+If we select the __Data__ option this time you'll have several data sources available to choose from for collecting data.

 ![Syslog Configuration](/images/2020-01-14-syslog-loganalytics/syslog.png){:
 .shadow .outline}.

-To push the configuration to your connected Linux agents you will need to enter the name of the syslog facilities you want to capture select the __Apply below configuration to my machines__ option at the top of the page and select __Save__.
-Once you saved your configuration you'll need to wait a few minutes (usually 5-10 minutes is a safe bet) for the omsagent to pick up the new configuration and then your Linux logs will start being pushed to Log Analytics.
+To push the configuration to your connected Linux agents you will need to enter the name of the syslog facilities you want to capture and select the __Apply below configuration to my machines__ option at the top of the page.  __Note: Don't forget to select Save once you are done__.
+Once you've saved your configuration you'll need to wait a few minutes (usually 5-10 minutes is a safe bet) for the omsagent to pick up the new configuration and then your Linux logs will start being pushed to Log Analytics.

 ### Query Syslog
 Now that we have our Syslog in Log Analytics we can setup alerts on those logs